Project Materials

 Between January and June 2013, 481 persons were slain, accounting for 61% of all deaths since May 2011…13

-Furthermore, no religious conflict in the country is entirely religious until ethnicity plays a in it.
+Furthermore, no religious conflict in the country is entirely religious until ethnicity plays a role in it.
 Nigeria as a nation is bound by many ethnicities or ethnic groupings, hence Higazi observed that “the dominant discourses in the conflict refer to political exclusion based on ethnicity and religion…14.”

 Concerning the political goal for which religion is used as a means, it should be underlined that violence in Jos is the result of “…discrimination and bias in government, as well as the narrow ethnic and religious politics among both Christians and Muslims, which increased tension and polarisation along communal lines”15.